mxmpl/mxmpl.github.io/vision.md

 ## SLIC

-The easiest way to do that is the SLIC (Simple Linear Image Clustering) method, for which the distance for the k-means algorithm is the sum of the spatial distance and the colro distance multiplied by a chosen parameter.
+The easiest way to do that is the SLIC (Simple Linear Image Clustering) method ([Achanta et al., 2012](https://infoscience.epfl.ch/record/149300)), for which the distance for the k-means algorithm is the sum of the spatial distance and the colro distance multiplied by a chosen parameter.
 Typically, the distance $$d_{SLIC}$$ computed bewteen one pixel and the barycenter of a cluster $$C_k$$ is

 \\[d_{SLIC} = d_{c} + \frac{m}{S} d_{s} \\]